-- (1) Includes (i) cash dividends paid on our Series B Preferred Stock and Series C Preferred Stock, (ii) the value of additional shares of Series C Preferred Stock issued pursuant to the DRIP, and (iii) the pro-rata writeoff of offering costs related to shares of Series C Preferred Stock that were redeemed during the respective periods. - (2) Represents our pro-rata share of depreciation expense recorded in unconsolidated entities during the respective periods. - (3) Consists primarily of (i) net property and casualty recoveries recorded, net of the cost of related repairs expensed, as a result of the damage caused to certain irrigation improvements by natural disasters on certain of our properties, (ii) one-time listing fees related to our Series D Term Preferred Stock, and (iii) certain one-time costs related to the early redemption of our Series A Term Preferred Stock. - (4) Consists of (i) the amount of dividends on the Series C Preferred Stock paid via issuing new shares (pursuant to the DRIP), (ii) the pro-rata write-off of offering costs related to shares of Series C Preferred Stock that were redeemed, which were noncash charges, and (iii) our remaining pro-rata share of (income) loss recorded from investments in unconsolidated entities during the respective periods.
+- (1) Includes (i) cash dividends paid on our Series B Preferred Stock and Series C Preferred Stock, (ii) the value of additional shares of Series C Preferred Stock issued pursuant to the DRIP, and (iii) the pro-rata writeoff of offering costs related to shares of Series C Preferred Stock that were redeemed during the respective periods. - (2) Represents our pro-rata share of depreciation expense recorded in unconsolidated entities during the respective periods. - (3) Consists primarily of (i) costs related to the reduction in size of the Series C Offering that were expensed during the three months ended September 30, 2022, (ii) net property and casualty recoveries recorded, net of the cost of related repairs expensed, as a result of the damage caused to certain irrigation improvements by natural disasters on certain of our properties, (iii) one-time listing fees related to our Series D Term Preferred Stock, and (iv) certain one-time costs related to the early redemption of our Series A Term Preferred Stock. - (4) Consists of (i) the amount of dividends on the Series C Preferred Stock paid via issuing new shares (pursuant to the DRIP), (ii) the pro-rata write-off of offering costs related to shares of Series C Preferred Stock that were redeemed, which were noncash charges, and (iii) our remaining pro-rata share of (income) loss recorded from investments in unconsolidated entities during the respective periods.